TestGorilla LogoTestGorilla Logo

 Resume screening doesn’t verify if candidates truly possess the skills, qualifications, and experience they’ve listed or tell you how skilled they are.
 So you don’t really know if you’ve progressed the right candidates to the next round if you’ve used this method.

-We surveyed 1,500 employers on their hiring practices and found that 87% of them experience problems with resumes, including issues with gauging accuracy, ranking applicants, and determining candidates’ skills.
+We surveyed over 1,000 employers about their hiring practices and found that 85% of them experience problems with resumes, including issues with gauging accuracy, ranking applicants, and determining candidates’ skills.

 2. Tight labor market conditions